minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    :width: 70%
    :class: no-scaled-link
    :alt: MinIO Operator Console

+The MinIO Operator supports only the Distributed (Multi-Node Multi-Drive) MinIO topology.
+You can use basic Kubernetes YAML resource definitions to deploy Single-Node Single-Drive and Single-Node Multi-Drive topologies for local testing and evaluation as necessary.

 The Operator Console provides a rich user interface for deploying and managing MinIO Tenants on Kubernetes infrastructure.
 Installing the MinIO :ref:`Kubernetes Operator <deploy-operator-kubernetes>` automatically installs and configures the Operator Console.